Sequential Bayesian inference for static parameters in dynamic state space models: POSTERIOR PREDICTIVE AND FILTERING DENSITY APPROXIMATIONS

-For the Kalman filter (where $p(y_t | x_t, \theta)$, $p(x_0 | \theta)$ and $p(x_t | x_{t-1},\theta)$ are linear and Gaussian), the prediction and filtering distributions are Gaussian, Equation \ref{eq:sinla} can be computed exactly, and the INLA approximation is also exact.
-The means and variances of these Gaussians are sequentially updated \citep{Meinhold:1983aa}.
-All that we need to store are the means and variances of the prediction and filtering distributions for each $\theta$ in the grid; from this $p(\theta | \mathbf{y}_{1:T})$ can be computed.
+For the Kalman filter, all the distributions required in Equations \ref{eq:sinla2} and \ref{eq:sinla1} are Gaussian, producing exact updates.
+The means and variances of these Gaussians are sequentially updated. \cite{West:1997aa} is a comprehensive study of models of this type.

-An equivalent definition of Eq.\ \ref{eq:model}, and one that is useful in describing some aspects of the approximations that we propose, is the state-space representation: